turingschool/community_content/README.markdown

 ## Overview

 Each six-week session, all students in modules 2, 3, and 4 will prepare either a lightning talk, blog post for turing.io/blog, screencast for turing.io/blog, or student-led elective.
 Preparation and completion of any of these options will take approximately 2-4 hours.
+If you choose to write a blog, you'll be expected to attend Allison's blog workshop on Friday during electives in order to revise and publish your blog post.

 Alternatively, students may pitch and lead a Gear-Up session.
 Check with both Jeff and Allison to get this approved.